RafaDEV99/simple-example-webpage/README.md

 # Credits:
 RafaDEV99 makes these scripts.
 You can use these freely as learning how scripts work; however, don't copy the same script and don't say it's yours :D

-Thanks for respecting my work and happy coding!
+Thank you for respecting my work, and happy coding!

 # Add your things (if you want!)
 Yes, you can also add whatever you like to the project, even if you are not good at programming, but want to add a message of your own.
-Feel free to commit with a new message or something you want to add to the code!
+Feel free to contribute a new message or add something to the code.

 Thank you for looking at my project!